TomaszKandula/TomaszKandula/README.md

 My name is Tomasz, but I usually go by Tom 😉

-- 🔭  I'm currently working on (to be finished before the weekend):
+- 🔭  I'm currently working on:
 1. [Project TokanPages](https://github.com/users/TomaszKandula/projects/7), linked repository: [TokanPages](https://github.com/TomaszKandula/TokanPages).
 1. DevExcellence - a source of best practises, quizzes and scripts on C#, JavaScript, Cloud Computing and more.